How To Be More Talkative

 You: “Oh, nice, I studied there.
 Have you lived there your whole life?”

-The other person: “Yes, most of life.
-But I used to spend the summers with my grandparents in Jersey.”
+The other person: “Yes, most of my life.
+But I went abroad for a year during college.”

 You: “I remember the big Buckeyes vs. Michigan games.
 Those were wild!”